fanfury-sports/contracts/contracts/address-provider/README.md

-# Mars Address Provider
+# Fury Address Provider

-A smart contract that holds addresses of Mars Red Bank contracts.
+A smart contract that holds addresses of Fury Red Bank contracts.

 ## License